Transfer learning for vision-based tactile sensing: MODEL TRAINING

 \subsection{Learning architecture}

 A deep neural network (DNN) is designed to estimate the normal force distribution applied to the tactile sensor's surface, given the features extracted from the optical flow.
 A feedforward architecture with three fully connected hidden layers, all using a logistic function as the activation unit, is chosen.
 The input layer reads the $2\times m$ features described in Section \ref{sec:feature_engineering}, while the output layer returns the predicted $n$-dimensional output, which assigns a force value to each of the sensor's surface bins.
-A scheme summarizing the chosen architecture is shown in Fig. \ref{fig:original_architecture}.
+A scheme summarizing the chosen architecture, which exhibits relatively fast training times, is shown in Fig. \ref{fig:original_architecture}.

 The loss used to train the DNN is the average root mean squared error ($aRMSE$, see \cite{multioutput_survey}), that is,

 where $y_i^{(l)}$ and $\hat{y}_i^{(l)}$ are the $i$-th components of the true and the predicted $l$-th label vector, respectively, and $N_\text{set}$ is the number of samples in the set that is being evaluated (i.e. training, validation, test sets).
 The optimization method used to train the network is RMSProp with Nesterov momentum (known as Nadam, see \cite{nadam}).
 In order to prevent overfitting, dropout layers, see \cite{dropout}, are added after each of the hidden layers and are used during the training phase.
 Moreover, a portion of the training data is selected as a validation set, and the loss computed on this set is used to early stop the optimization when this loss does not decrease for $N_{\text{es}}$ consecutive epochs.